Common consent and affiliated partners

 - Timely access to your medical information.
 Authorized caregivers can securely view your complete medical history on the computer.
 Because of the sharing of information throughout the affiliate partners, theres no need to repeat tests or services, which saves you time and money, and provides caregivers more information to provide you safer, more efficient care.

 - Immediate safety checks.
 As a safety enhancement, the new system automatically cross-checks any new prescriptions your caregiver is considering to ensure there are no negative interactions with your allergies and current medications.
 Giving consent for a common record makes it even safer as your provider will be able to view any prescriptions ordered by another affiliate partner to rule out potential interactions or other concerns.

 - Provide information once.
 If you are a new patient, you will have to provide your medical history (including allergies, medications and prior health conditions), insurance and contact information.
 You will then save time at future appointments by simply verifying your information is up-to-date.

 - Quicker access to test results.
 Having one electronic health record that is shared among health care professionals makes it easier to review a history of test results.
 This allows health care professionals to view a history of results to check for changes and is more efficient than duplicating tests youve already had.

 What if I do not consent to have a common health record?

-If you do not consent to have a common electronic health record, your medical information will not be electronically available to any of the affiliate partners at Allina Health, District One Hospital, FirstLight Health System, Glencoe Regional Health Services, Grand Itasca Clinic & Hospital, Hutchinson Health, United Family Medicine and The Urgency Room.
-If you visit an affiliate for care, you will have a separate electronic health record and a separate MyChart account.
+If you do not consent to have a common electronic health record, your medical information will not be electronically available to any of the affiliate partners.
+If you visit an affiliate partner for care, you will have separate health records and separate MyChart accounts for each.
 Having separate health records may result in your health care provider having less information to make a decision about your care, and may increase the likelihood of duplicative tests and expenses.